Domains

 Action (clash):

-Success: If your Vigor minimum is equal to your Vigor maximum, upgrade this to a Critical Success.
-Otherwise, deal 1 light hit.
+Success: Deal 1 light hit.
 You and the foe cross 1 edge, ignoring difficult terrain.
 You may spend up to 2 Vigor; you and the foe cross 1 additional edge per Vigor spent.

 Crit Success: Deal 1 hard hit.
 You and the foe cross up to 3 edges, ignoring difficult terrain.
-If you end in a zone alone with the foe, choose one: immediately use an Instant talent, or gain 2 Vigor, Wit, or Zeal.
+If you end in a zone alone with the foe, choose one: immediately use an Instant talent, or gain 2 to one capacity of your choice.

 The line breaks the moment you decide it should.
 You drop your shoulder, drive your weight forward, and the foe in front of you discovers that your stopping distance is on the other side of theirs.